 Nomura analyst Masanari Takada earlier this month warned of a “Lehman-like” plunge in the stock marketplace.
 On Monday, he gave some urgency to that caution.

-Bearish sentiment presently correlated properly with sentiment earlier than the disintegrated funding bank Lehman Brothers in 2008, Takada argues.
-So investors should put together for the carnage in the stock market because of “panic-selling with the aid of fundamentals-orientated buyers and systematic promoting via fashion-following technical investors.”
+Takada argues that bearish sentiment presently correlated properly with sentiment before the disintegrated funding bank Lehman Brothers in 2008.
+So investors should prepare for the stock market’s carnage because of “panic-selling with the aid of fundamentals-orientated buyers and systematic promoting via fashion-following technical investors.”

-Also of notice, the week earlier than the U.S. Labor Day holiday weekend tends to have low trading volume, which can cause wider swings inside the marketplace.
+Also, it is worth noting that the week before the Labor Day holiday weekend tends to have low trading volume, which can cause wider market swings.

 “The endured liquidation of long positions in equities through trend-chasing investors ought to persuade one worldwide macro hedge fund after some other that now’s the time to start paring longs,” Takada wrote.

-Earlier this month, the Dow DJIA, -zero.
-Forty-seven % suffered its worst day of the year, losing 800 points as the yield-curve inversion triggered a hurry of promoting.
+Earlier this month, the Dow DJIA,—zero.
+Forty-seven % suffered its worst day of the year, losing 800 points as the yield-curve inversion triggered a rush of promotion.

-No Lehman-like second for U.S. Stocks SPX, -zero.32% Tuesday; however, they did an opposite course with the blue chips off triple-digits in afternoon trades.
+There was no Lehman-like second for U.S. Stocks SPX,—zero.32% Tuesday; however, they took the opposite course, with the blue chips off triple-digits in afternoon trades.